yushi1007/Quickpix/README.md

 ### [Backend](http://sungithub.com/yushi1007/QuickPix/tree/main/app/views) | [Frontend](https://github.com/yushi1007/QuickPix) | [Website](https://calm-stream-16658.herokuapp.com/)

+## Support

-Thank you for checking out our sites!
+Please give a ⭐️ if you like this project, thank you for checking out our sites!

 # Technologies Used